rfo909/RForth/README.md

 # Language features

 The language implements a data stack and a return stack.
-It has the >R and R> words to temporarily put stuff on the return stack (at your own peril).
+It has the >R and R> words to temporarily put stuff on the return stack.

 The colon compiler supports up to 4 tag defs and/or up to 4 tag references.
 These form basic support for both loops and conditionals, and are named /0-/3 and &0-&3.